ACQUIRED ADULT FLATFOOT DEFORMITY

 Physical Examination

 A single-leg heel rise test is used to determine whether the posterior tibial tendon is intact or whether it has become dysfunctional.
-If the patient can stand on one foot and raise the heel off of the ground 3-5 times, this suggests that the posterior tibial tendon is intact (Figure 3 [left]).
-If they are unable to do this, the posterior tibial tendon is dysfunctional (Figure 3 [right]).
+If the patient can stand on one foot and raise the heel off of the ground 3-5 times, then this suggests that the posterior tibial tendon is intact (Figure 3 [Left]).
+If they are unable to do this, the posterior tibial tendon is likely dysfunctional (Figure 3 [Right]).

 Imaging Studies

-Weightbearing, x-rays of the foot allow the physician to assess the extent of the flatfoot deformity (Figure 4).
+X-Rays of the foot taken while weight bearing allows the physician to assess the extent of the flatfoot deformity (Figures 4a and 4b).

-MRI is usually not indicated for patients with acquired adult flatfoot deformity.
-The diagnosis and the classification can be established on physical examination.
-However, if there are other clinical signs that suggest either a problem within the ankle or subtalar joint (intraarticular pathology) or another source of pain, then an MRI may be indicated.
+MRI is usually not indicated for patients with acquired adult flatfoot deformity, as the diagnosis and the classification can be established on physical examination.
+However, if there are other clinical signs that suggest either a problem within the ankle, the subtalar joint, (intra-articular pathology) or another source of pain, then an MRI may be indicated.
+In some instances if surgery is being contemplated a weight-bearing CT scan may be indicated.

 Classification